-Our history of profitable growth is founded on a commitment to a relatively simple business model: providing exceptional value and convenience to customers, enabled by our low-cost operating platform.
+Our history of profitable growth is founded on a commitment to providing exceptional value and convenience to customers, enabled by our low-cost operating platform.
 Our disciplined approach to new store openings, combined with our attractive store economics, has led to strong returns on investment.
 The following chart depicts our new store growth: